MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 For more information about how to subscribe to events, see [Subscribing to Events](Subscribing-to-Events.md).

 ## Create a Table Extension for an Integration Table in [!INCLUDE[prodshort](includes/prodshort.md)]
 Let's explore another scenario.
-Let's say that we have added a **Shoe Size** field to the **Contact** entity in our CDS solution, and now we want to include the field in our integration with CDS.
+Let's say that we have added an **Industry** field to the **Contact** entity in our CDS solution, and now we want to include the field in our integration with CDS.

 ### To create the integration table extension for table 5342 "CRM Contact"
 1. Create a new AL extension.